djalbat/occam-grammar-utilities/README.md

 Assuming neither of these conditions hold, the list of 'non-units' rules is searched and the rule the name of which matches the rule name in the rule under consideration's unit definition is found.
 The definitions of this rule are then coupled with the rule under consideration's name to form a new rule.
 An example will clarify.
 The first 'unit' rule under consideration is `S  ::=  Y`, the matching 'non-units' rule is `Y  ::=  "c"` and therefore the new 'non-units' rule is `S  ::=  "c"`.
 In effect the derivation `S -> Y -> "c"` is reduced to `S -> "c"`.
 The essence of the algorithm is in reducing all such derivations.

 To continue, the stack of remaining 'unit' rules is also searched for matching rules and these are combined with the rule under consideration to make new 'unit' rules which are pushed onto the stack to be the next rules under consideration.
 Again an example should clarify.
-The `S  ::=  Y` 'unit' rule is coupled with the `Y  ::=  Z` 'unit' rule to form a new unit rule `S  ::=  Z`.
+The `S  ::=  Y` 'unit' rule is coupled with the `Y  ::=  Z` 'unit' rule to form a new 'unit' rule `S  ::=  Z`.

 The result of the first iteration of the algorithm is an evolving stack of 'unit' rules, shown on the left, and a burgeoning list of new 'non-units' rules, shown on the right.
 The list of old 'unit' rules is kept above the dotted line:
 ```